 Once you do start your rehab, it is crucial that you fully allow yourself to heal without external stress.
 To do so, you may address the following:

 - Make arrangements for your outside duties.
-If you need to be admitted into an inpatient program, make arrangements regarding children or other people in your care.
-Should you need outpatient treatment instead, examine your options to maintain your employment.
+If you need to be admitted into a substance abuse treatment program, make arrangements regarding children or other people in your care.
+Examine your options to maintain your employment as well.

 - Bring your helpful personal belongings.
 Everyday items can offer tremendous help as regards healing.
 Consider family photos, music, books, and religious or spiritual items.
-As you do, also remember what you should bring, such as essential items, and what to leave at home.
+Remember what you should bring to the facilities, such as essential items.

 - Arm yourself with patience.
 Patience is an essential virtue as well and may be your most valuable ally.
 Remember that recovery is a very challenging journey that will require fortitude and strength of will.
 Most importantly, do not blame yourself for your shortcomings and if your will falters.